favoretti/puppetdb-external-naginator/README.md

 When you use a custom mail script for alerting, the custom attribute is (like all attributes) exported as an environment variable so it can be used to grab the image from a graphing server and include it in the sent mail.

+# nagiosmailer.py

+Nagiosmailer is a script to use instead of the 'echo CRITITAL | mail'-construct that is default in most Nagios setups.
+Using nagiosmailer has a few advantages over the standard mails:

+ - html mails (with text alternative)
+ - threading in mails so 'OK' will end up in the same mailthread as the 'CRITICAL' mail
+ - the possibility to include graphs from munin, graphite or another graphing solution, as long as the images are available to fetch indivudually from the nagios server without password. (you will need to run naginator with --custom_attributes for this)